MadStu/RACE/README.md

 When the script says it's "**Making...**" You can exit the screen session and let it run by itself by pressing on your keyboard **CTRL+A** then **CTRL+D**.

-Then you can follow what the script is doing by typing
+It will take around **1 hour 30 minutes** to complete!
+You can follow what the script is doing by typing

 ```
 tail -f RACEinstall.log